maziac/lagmeter/Readme.md

 # License

-The SW includes sources from [usblag](https://gitlab.com/loic.petit/usblag) by Loïc Petit which are under MIT License.

-These sources contain code from the [USB Host Shield Library 2.0](https://github.com/felis/USB_Host_Shield_2.0) which are under GPL2 license.
+These sources contain modified code from the [USB Host Shield Library 2.0](https://github.com/felis/USB_Host_Shield_2.0).
+This code is in the src/usb directory.
+The original code is GPL2.
+Thus also the modifed code is GPL2.

-The rest of the sources are under MIT Licence.
+The rest of the sources alone (without src/usb directory) is under MIT Licence.
+So the complete SW in a whole is GPL2 because of copyleft.